Towards Mitigating Hallucinations in Large Vision-Language Models by Refining Textual Embeddings: Improving Attention Score Distribution by Refining Textual Embeddings

 The token sequence $\mathbf{\hat{X}}$ is then fed into the base LLM.
 It consists of visually grounded textual embeddings, followed by visual embeddings, and ends with the remaining grounded textual tokens.
+Unlike standard token concatenation approaches used in LVLMs, VisAlign injects visual context directly into each textual token embedding, ensuring that visual information is present before self-attention operations in the transformer.

-\textbf{Training Stages:} We use the same datasets and training strategy as used in the baseline VideoLLaVA~\citep{lin2023video}.
-In the \textit{pretraining stage,} we train both the vision-language projection layer and the linear layer, while keeping the LLM frozen (refer to Figure \ref{fig:introduction} for an overview of the model).
-Whereas in the \textit{finetuning stage,} we train the full model end-to-end, including the LLM, to allow for complete adaptation to the fused representations.
+\textbf{Training Stages:} We use the same datasets and training strategy as used in the baseline VideoLLaVA~\citep{lin2023video} (also discussed in Sec \ref{sec:label}).
+In the \textit{pretraining stage,} we train both the vision-language projection layer and the linear layer, while keeping the LLM frozen (refer to Fig. \ref{fig:introduction} for an overview).
+Whereas in the \textit{finetuning stage,} we train the full model end-to-end, including LLM.

-\subsection{Attention score distribution with VisAlign}
+\subsection{Attention Score Distribution with VisAlign}

 Figure~\ref{fig:attention_layers} (bottom row) shows the attention distribution of Video-LLaVA trained with the VisAlign method.
 As illustrated, attention with VisAlign is more balanced and structured, spanning both visual and textual tokens throughout the sequence.
 Notably, the vertical attention bands are sharper and more frequent, indicating that the model consistently attends to specific visual regions or tokens that serve as semantic anchors across layers.
 Additionally, the smoother and more continuous diagonal gradients indicate that tokens attend not only to their local context but also capture long-range dependencies, reflecting a balanced and context-aware attention mechanism.
 In contrast, the top row (baseline Video-LLaVA) shows less coherent, more fragmented attention patterns.
 High attention is concentrated at the sequence boundaries, corresponding to textual token positions (Eq.~\eqref{eq:concat}), revealing a strong bias toward language inputs.
 The lack of consistent vertical stripes further suggests limited focus on key visual elements, weakening the model’s ability to maintain cross-modal grounding over time.
 Overall, attention in the baseline appears noisy and scattered across layers, indicating difficulty in forming stable associations between visual content and language queries.